DaleOrders/AWS-Study-Notes/README.md

 ### 1.8.7.
 EC2 Dedicated Hosts

 EC2 host allocated to you in its entirety.
-Pay for the host itself which is designed for a family of instances.
+Pay for the host itself which is designed for a family of instances eg c1, m5, a1.
 There are no instance charges.
 You can pay for a host on-demand or reservation with 1 or 3 year terms.

 The host hardware has physical sockets and cores.
-This dictates how many instances can be run on the HW.
+This dictates how many instances can be run on the Hardware.

 Hosts are designed for a specific size and family.
 If you purchase one host, you configure what type of instances you want to run on it.
 With the older VM system you cannot mix and match.
 The new Nitro system allows for mixing and